-If you’ve been infected with strep, it can take between two to five days until you develop symptoms.
+If you’ve been infected with strep, it can take

-Adults that are frequently around school-age children have a higher risk of getting strep throat.
+Adults who are frequently around school-age children have a higher risk of getting strep throat.
 Since strep throat is very contagious, being in crowded places, such as schools or daycare centers, can increase your risk of becoming sick.

 You can get strep throat at any time of the year, but it’s generally more prevalent in the late fall or early spring.